-The remaining CHF 14.4 mn came from the mGluR2 allosteric modulators (ADX71149) collaboration with Janssen Pharmaceuticals Inc. (a Johnson & Johnson company) for treating major CNS disorders, which started in 2005.
+The remaining CHF 14.4 mn came from the mGluR2 allosteric modulators (ADX71149) collaboration with Janssen Pharmaceuticals Inc. (JPI - a Johnson & Johnson company) for treating major CNS disorders, which started in 2005.
 This collaboration was the first partner validation of Addex' allosteric modulation discovery platform.
 Addex is eligible for up to EUR 109 mn of additional milestones upon development and regulatory achievements.
 Addex will receive low double-digit royalties (we conservatively assume 10%) on sales.
-Janssen Pharmaceuticals Inc. successfully completed a phase IIa proof-of-concept of ADX71149 as an add-on to current antipsychotics in schizophrenia patients in 2012.
-Around year-end the company expects to announce a new major CNS indication, with phase IIa proof-of-concept trials to start in 2016.
+JPI successfully completed a phase IIa proof-of-concept of ADX71149 as an add-on to current antipsychotics in schizophrenia patients in 2012.
+Addex recently announced a new major indication for this compound as an add-on treatment to UCB's first-line epilepsy drug Keppra in treating epilepsy, with phase IIa proof-of-concept trials planned to start in 2016.
+Keppra's peak sales amounted to USD 1.74 bn one year prior to patent loss in 2009.